FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 In addition to these essential elements, there are a number of other factors that organizations should consider when choosing a CIAM solution.
 These factors include the cost of the solution, the ease of use, and the level of support that is offered.

-## What are the Common Authentication Elements in CIAM?
+## What Are The Common Authentication Elements In CIAM?

 One of the key components of CIAM is authentication.
 Authentication is the process of verifying a user's identity.
 There are a number of different authentication methods that can be used in CIAM, including: